luuktap/ns-api-wrapper/README.md

 ## Installation

-1. Run `npm i` to install all dependencies.
+1. Run `npm ci` to install all dependencies.
 2. Create a copy of `.env.example` and name it `.env`.
 Fill in the environment variables.
 3. Run `nx build` to build the application.